grafana/pyroscope/docs/sources/operators-guide/tools/tenant-injector.md

 ---
-title: "Grafana Mimir tenant injector"
+title: "Grafana Fire tenant injector"
 menuTitle: "Tenant injector"
 description: "Use the tenant injector to query data for a tenant during development and troubleshooting."
 weight: 20
 ---

-# Grafana Mimir tenant injector
+# Grafana Fire tenant injector

 The tenant injector is a standalone HTTP proxy that injects the `X-Scope-OrgID` header with a value, which you specify via the `-tenant-id` flag into incoming HTTP requests, and then forwards the modified requests to the URL you specify via the `-remote-address` flag.